just-another-downer/landgrid-support/_articles/new-map.md

 **To create a new project,** simply click the “New Project” button above the ‘Projects’ header.

 Then, give your Project a name and specify the location you'll be working in.
 The location can be a city, county, neighborhood, or zip code.
 As you type your map’s location, options will appear in a drop-down below the text bar.
 Select one of those options to be sure your location is in the correct format.
-If no options appear under the text bar, check your spelling and make sure that the area you chose is part of Loveland’s national parcel dataset ([makeloveland.com/us](https://makeloveland.com/us)).
+If no options appear under the text bar, check your spelling and make sure that the area you chose is part of Loveland’s national parcel dataset.

 Once you have successfully created a project, you have several options, all located on the left hand sidebar: